-The Government of India provides some exemptions in order to reduce your income tax burdens.
+The Government of India provides some exemptions to reduce the tax burden on the taxpayers.
 Section 10 of the Income-tax Act, 1961 talks about those exemption provisions and the terms and conditions on which one can avail a tax exemption.
-Here’s more on this matter.
+These exemptions help the taxpayer to reduce their tax liability.

-While calculating the tax liability of an individual, there are certain income sources that do not form a part of the total income.
-Section 10 of the Income-tax Act 1961 includes all those exemptions that a taxpayer can get while paying income tax.
+While calculating the tax liability of an individual, there are certain incomes which is exempt and do not form a part of the total income.
+Section 10 of the Income-tax Act 1961 includes all those exemptions that a taxpayer can claim while paying income tax.

 Here is a list of exempted income under Section 10: